 The make-do solution for this?
 We came across one divinely savvy lady who made her own yarn from an old T-Shirt and crocheted it herself – soo good!

 Natural Kitchen Brushes – how did we ever do plastic when these divinely inspired creations existed?
-The brush bristles are made from natural coconut fibre which is beautifully anti-bacterial, paired with galvanised wire, so it will not smell, go mouldy, or rust – it’s the perfect zero waste cleaning salvation for every earth-loving home.
+The brush bristles are made from natural coconut fibre which is beautifully anti-bacterial, and its paired with galvanised wire, so it will not smell, go mouldy, or rust – it’s the perfect zero waste cleaning salvation for every earth-loving home.
 See them all here: Kitchen Scrubber, Bottle Cleaning Brush, Vegetable Scrubbing Brushes, and the Non-stick Pan Brush which is made with sisal fibres, a form of cactus which has a softer fibre than coconut, so it's perfect for tending to non-stick surfaces.

-Dust pans and brooms that wll potentially rock your world - they may need a drum roll.
+Dust pans and brooms that will potentially rock your world - they may need a drum roll.
 So we love a good-looking broom, and don’t much love buying plastic dust pan sets.
 There are alternatives, but when we went back to basics and started thinking about using virgin materials to make something to clean our mess, it didn’t quite make sense.
 We love checking out second hand stores and it struck us that there were quite a few things in existence and beyond there useful life that could be brilliant made-good solutions.
 No one much wants a shovel or spade that has rusted, but with a little vinegar, water and steel wool brushing, you have a Circular Dust Pan that will roll with any modern, industrial or classic home.
 We’ve paired ours with an Eco Max Natural Dust Pan Brush, which is made from Coconut Fibre and Rubber wood, which is a waste product from rubber production in Sri Lanka.

 Find all of these delights and more in our Home Collection – it’s like an upgrade for every spirit.